fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-This procedure is called by Alloc:
+This procedure is called by `Alloc`:

     {--------------------------------------------------------------}
     { Allocate Storage for a Variable }